nathanaeldv/Mandelbrot-Inspired-Trend-Following-Trading-Strategy-on-the-S-P500/README.md

 6.1 Relative Performance

-Over a strongly bullish period (2023–2024), the strategy underperforms Buy & Hold in absolute return, which is expected by construction.
+Over a strongly bullish period (2023–2024), **the strategy underperforms Buy & Hold in absolute return**, which is expected by construction.

 However, it achieves:
 - lower volatility
 - significantly reduced drawdowns
 - more stable risk exposure

-This behavior is fully consistent with the strategy’s design philosophy.
+This behavior is **fully consistent with the strategy’s design philosophy**.

 6.2 Risk-Adjusted Profile